mongodb/docs/source/reference/javascript.rst

    Change "``collection``" to the name of the collection whose indexes you want to learn.

-   The :mjs:func:`getIndexes()` items consist of the following fields:
+   The :func:`getIndexes()` items consist of the following fields:

-   .. mjs:data:: getIndexes.v
+   .. data:: getIndexes.v

       Holds the version of the index.